AVuPhan/RESTful-API/README.md

 # St. Paul Crime Visualizer 🔫
 - Project 4 from CISC Web Development class
 - Learned about RESTful APIs & how to build a website that gets info from other sites
+- Implemented web requests which allows the user to do the following actions:
+- Submit a crime incident.
-- Implemented web requests to filter by crime type, neghborhood, etc
+- Search & filter incidents by crime type, neghborhood, etc
--
+- Interact with a map & set of pins dropped on incident locations
+- Click [here](https://www.youtube.com/watch?v=2y4dt2fvAV0) to view the website demo.

 ### Languages & Tools used: 🧰
 <div>